DangerOnTheRanger/maniwani/README.md

 if you can.

 `pip -r requirements.txt`, ideally inside a `virtualenv`, should take care of prerequisites.
-After that, modify `makedb.py` to your tastes to customize database initialization before executing `python makedb.py`.
+After that, `touch secret` and modify `makedb.py` to your tastes to customize database initialization before executing `python makedb.py`.
 Lastly, run `flask run` from this directory and point your web browser at http://127.0.0.1:5000 to view your new Maniwani installation.
 If you ever want to wipe the database clean,